 Subscribe to Pedal Peak eNewsletters.

-The main project was awarded £6.7m from the Government's National Park Cycling Ambition Fund managed by the Department for Transport between August 2013 and March 2016.
-We managed this project on behalf of four other authorities: Peak District National Park Authority, Staffordshire County Council, Barnsley Metropolitan Borough Council and Sheffield City Council.
+The main project was awarded £6.7 million from the Government's National Park Cycling Ambition Fund managed by the Department for Transport between August 2013 and March 2016.
+We managed this project on behalf of 4 other authorities: Peak District National Park Authority, Staffordshire County Council, Barnsley Metropolitan Borough Council and Sheffield City Council.

-Pedal Peak II included four main schemes and a fund to support local cycling:
+Pedal Peak II included 4 main schemes and a fund to support local cycling:

 White Peak Loop to connect the Monsal and High Peak Trails into Matlock and Buxton.
 The original project delivered 22.6km of new or improved sections and we are continuing to fund ongoing design work to fill in the missing sections

 Little Don Link skirting the edge of the Peak District from Sheffield along a disused railway to join the Trans Pennine Trail in Barnsley and managed by Sheffield City Council and Barnsley Metropolitan Borough Council.
 The original project delivered 18.7km of new or improved sections and work is continuing to complete the project.